sebastiancastroobando/Link-State-Routing/README.md

 Note that there are 7 router configurations in the `conf` directory.
 You can run any of them by replacing `router1` with the desired router configuration file name.
 Also, you may notice we added 4 routers to the `conf` directory.

 ### Demo
+The link for the demo will be uploaded on the submission page for the demo.
+Please check the submission page for the link.

 **Important information**:
 - We implemeted the possibility to accept/reject incoming attach requests.
 - During the demo, the grader may notice the sequence number start at 0 instead of `INTEGER.MIN_VALUE`.
 This is because we changed the sequence number to start at 0 to make it easier to debug.